 No Machine Translations = No More Kanji Fail

-Foreign lettering is exotic and can make great looking tattoos.
-Kanji tattoos are getting popular worldwide but as the saying goes ‘there’s no rose without a thorn’, kanji are very tricky scripts and many people end up with wrong/awkward kanji tattoos.
+Kanji are very tricky scripts and some people end up with wrong/awkward kanji tattoos.
+Without proper understanding of the Japanese language and writing systems(require the use of 3 different scripts), simply putting together the kanji obtained from Kanji generators might lead to Kanji tattoo fail.
 Even a celebrity like Ariana Grande got it wrong.
 (I’m glad she’s got it fixed with the help of her tutor and she’s happy with that Japanese script tattoo)

 For this reason, it is best to consult a native Japanese speaker beforehand whether the kanji actually conveys the meaning you have in mind.
-To help people get the right kanji and Japanese script tattoos, I started this online store All letters here at Yorozuya.tech are written and verified by a native Japanese, and you can download the letters right after purchase.
+To help people get the right Japanese writing tattoos, I started this online store.
+All letters here at Yorozuya.tech are verified by a native Japanese speaker, and you can download the letters right after purchase.

 There is a button to download the file right after checkout and no need to wait for me to send it to you.
 Then you just simply forward it to your favourite tattoo artist.
 The letters are 100% accurate and he/she does not need to know any Japanese.
 The file contains both calligraphy style and line art (Stencil).Stencil is what your tattoo artist must have to ink the tattoo as it serves as the outline to trace the artwork onto your skin.